-In most cases, this path is chosen by those who adore gaming and want to convert their passion into stable income.
+In most cases, this path is chosen by those who adore gaming and want to convert their passion into a stable income.
 P2E playing is open to people of any age, race, gender, and background – this industry is free from gender or age-related salary gaps.
 P2E community is supportive for beginner gamers, it is the industry of like-minded people where you can achieve recognition, share experiences, and find new friends.

 You don't necessarily have to buy pricey NFTs to start playing.
 Thanks to NFT rentals, everyone can become a player without any significant investments.
-By the way, PROM is going to launch its own rental soon!
+By the way, PROM is going to launch its rental soon!

 Becoming a Lender

 As a rule, lenders are the ones who set huge financial goals, want to get some stable passive income, or just have too many potentially profitable NFTs on the shelf.
 Meanwhile, this role is also popular among gamers, who want to monetize their assets when they are not used in a game.
-Gamers may even have additional benefits from lending out their NFTs: the more an asset is played with, the higher are the chances that it will be upgraded, and, as a result, go up in price.
+Gamers may even have additional benefits from lending out their NFTs: the more an asset is played with, the higher the chances that it will be upgraded, and, as a result, go up in price.